Free energy landscapes in spherical spin glasses: Introduction

+For the barycenters of pure states, which are the leaves of the tree from the corollaries above, \eqref{eq:TAPcorrV} or its analogue in the Ising case was proved in the works \cite{BeliusKistlerTAP,geometryMixed,ChenPanchenkoTAP,geometryGibbs} we mentioned above in connection to Theorem \ref{thm:FE}.
+Since the self-overlap of the centers of pure states is equal to the maximal point in the support of the Parisi measure, in this case $F_{\beta}(q)$ is given by \eqref{eq:RSTAP} (or its Ising analogue).
+In \cite{AuffingerJagannathTAP} it was proved that for models with Ising spins the barycenters of pure states satisfy the TAP equations for a different formulation than ours.

+We will prove the three corollaries above is Section \ref{sec:Ultra}.
+We remark that in the full-RSB case, one can conclude from them that there exist paths from the origin to $\SN$ on which the energy is consistently maximal in the sense of \eqref{eq:Eontree2}.
+This was the inspiration for the optimization algorithm designed in \cite{GSFollowing}, which outputs an approximate maximizer of the energy $H_N(\bs)$ on $\SN$ in polynomial time in $N$.

-\textbf{Acknowledgments.} I am grateful to G\'{e}rard Ben Arous and Ofer Zeitouni for helpful discussions and comments on previous versions of this work.
-I am thankful for Wei-Kuo Chen for a useful discussion on optimality in the Parisi formula and for kindly communicating an outline of the proof of Lemma \ref{lem:0insppP}.
-I am very grateful to Dmitry Panchenko for detailed comments which improved the presentation of the paper, and in particular for communicating the argument used in Lemma \ref{lem:onepoint}.
-The latter has allowed to remove the genericity and non-vanishing assumptions from a previous version of the paper, in this lemma and consequently several other main results in the paper.
-This work was supported by the Simons Foundation.
+\textbf{Acknowledgments.} I am grateful to G\'{e}rard Ben Arous and Ofer Zeitouni for helpful discussions and comments, to Wei-Kuo Chen for a useful conversation on the optimality criterion in the Parisi formula, and to Dmitry Panchenko for a careful reading and valuable comments which improved the paper and played a role in identifying multi-samplability as a key property for the TAP approach, and for communicating the argument that follows Corollary \ref{cor:ParisiSupp} which was used in an earlier version to remove the assumption of genericity from several main results.
+I am also thankful to the anonymous referees whose comments helped improve and clarify this manuscript.
+This work was supported by the Simons Foundation, the Israel Science Foundation (Grant Agreement No. 2055/21) and a research grant from the Center for Scientific Excellence at the Weizmann Institute of Science.